-■ The endpoints were generally effective at handling general threats from cyber criminals...
+- The security software products were generally effective at handling general threats from cyber criminals...

 Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-All but three were 100 per cent effective.

-.. and targeted attacks were prevented in most cases.
+But only one was completely effective. - .. and targeted attacks were prevented in most cases.

-All but one of the products were completely effective at blocking more targeted, exploit-based attacks.
-The exception was Bitdefender.

-■ False positives were not an issue for the products

-All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications with the exception of the products from Microsoft, Sophos and Webroot, which blocked one or two each.

-■ Which products were the most effective?
+All but one of the products were competent at blocking more targeted, exploit-based attacks.
+This was an unusually strong result for the vendors involved.
+However, one was less than 50 per cent effective in this area. - False positives were not a serious issue for most products.
+Most of the products were good at correctly classifying legitimate applications and websites.
+The majority made at least one mistake, though. - Which products were the most effective?

-Products from Kaspersky Lab, McAfee, Microsoft, Sophos, Symantec, Trend Micro achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Along with products from Bitdefender and FireEye, they achieved AAA awards.
+Kaspersky's product extremely good results due to a combination of its ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Others from ESET, Avast, AVG, McAfee and Trend Micro were also exceptional.